 Writing Engaging Blog Posts: Evaluating Mine

 I strive to ensure my education blog is as informative as possible and are not littered with spelling mistakes.
 I am not the best speller, autocorrect is my friend and as a teacher, I have a phobia of writing on the board in case of mistakes.
 For the last week, I have been re-editing a number of my blogs with the help of Grammarly to improve the typos and any grammatical issues that crept in.
 I reflected on writing for this site and developing my knowledge of SEO in this post.

 - Use the “Heading” options to structure your page.
-This also makes it easier for search engines to identify what your post is about.
+This also makes it easier for search engines to identify what your blog post is about.

 - Include an engaging visual to give interest.
 Feel free to use some from my Quotes page or make your own.
 I like Canva.com or Typorama on an Ipad.
 Hopefully people will then share this on Pinterest gaining you some additional traffic.